juergenweb/FrontendForms/README.md

 $field->setRule('phpIniFilesize');
 ```

 Maybe other custom validation rules will be added in the future.
-If you have some ideas, please write a pull request.
+If you have an idea for an useful validator, please let me know.

 Inside the folder 'examples' you will find examples of the usage of validation rules inside the validationTypes.php.
 Take a look at these examples on how to write and add validation rules to your input fields.